 If you’re struggling with overeating, there are many treatment options available.
 One option is to seek help from a professional, such as a therapist, counselor, or doctor.
 They can help you identify the underlying causes of your overeating and develop a plan to overcome it.

 Another option is to join a support group.
 Also, this can provide you with much-needed support and encouragement from others who are struggling with the same issue.
-There are many types of support groups available, so you will find one that’s a good fit for you.
+Many types of support groups are available, so you will find one that’s a good fit for you.